These hidden voices matter the most

 “This was the best night of my life.”

-— Michael, age 11, on attending a Linkin Park concert in Sydney, Australia
+— Matthew, age 11, on attending a Linkin Park concert in Sydney, Australia

 “I want to be a zoologist or paleontologist.